Blepharoplasty (Eyelid Surgery) at Eye Health Partners

 These conditions can be treated by our skilled oculoplastic surgeons in an out-patient surgery facility to give you healthier, younger-looking eyes.

 Visit our contact page to schedule a consultation with one of our experienced eye surgeons if you suspect that you might have ptosis and/or would like to undergo blepharoplasty to enhance your facial beauty.
 Dr. Darrell Wolfley treats patients out of the Birmingham, Huntsville, Gadsden, Montgomery and Oxford-Anniston AL facilities, while Dr. Kristin Madonia also treats patients at our Birmingham location.
-Dr. Paul Taupeka sees patients at the Mobile and Eastern Shore locations in AL. Dr. Michelle Nguyen treats patients at the Nashville, Columbia and Murfreesboro locations in TN.
+Dr. Michelle Nguyen treats patients at the Nashville, Columbia, Franklin and Murfreesboro locations in TN.

 In addition to offering a variety of oculoplastics procedures such as eyelid surgery and Botox injectables, the Eye Health Partners team is dedicated to providing an array of vision care, including helping patients seeking LASIK, PRK, cataract surgery and retina disease treatment.